araelecs/JSclassRAMIREZ/027-intro-to-oop/README.md

 #Intro to OOP
 #Hey Rio, I understand the difference in syntax, but I still don't see why we would use this instead of our original method.
 I guess I will have to see when we start to include it in the code later on.
+#Student class subclass and the subtype chain make a bit more sense to me now.
+I can definitely see this way being a lot more organized than our original method.
+I can see this being useful when referencing specific categories in a big app.
+I assume this is one way to be a bit more organized and allow devs to target more objects.